jshin313/site/content/notes/Physics/physics2.md

  ### The Dipole: An Important Charge Distribution
  * **Electric dipole**: Consists of two point charges of equal magnitude but opposite signs, held a short distance apart
+ * Many molecules can be modeled as dipoles (e.g. water)